-Because a sole proprietorship isn’t a formally-established company, it’s not possible to take out a business loan.
+Because a sole proprietorship isn’t a formally-established company, it’s impossible to take out a business loan.
 Instead, all debt—even funds you borrow to grow or operate your business—is personal debt.
 Lenders will require that any loans be personally guaranteed by a sole proprietor, meaning they can go after your personal assets in case of default.

 However, this might not be so different from other types of business structures.
-For example, even if you incorporate as an LLC, there’s a good chance you’ll need to personally guarantee any type of business loan, including an SBA loan.
-Be sure you fully understand your personal liability when taking on business debt.
+For example, even if you incorporate as an LLC, there’s a good chance you’ll need to personally guarantee any type of business loan, including a Small Business Administration (SBA) loan.
+Be sure you understand your personal liability fully when taking on business debt.

-Customers and business partners often view sole proprietors as lacking professionalism.
-For people who just want to run a small business out of their house or make some extra money in their spare time, this may not be a problem.
-However, when deciding what kind of business structure you want to use, it’s worth considering the pros and cons of a sole proprietorship.
+Customers and vendors often view sole proprietors as lacking professionalism.
+For those who just want to run a small business out of their house or make some extra money in their spare time, this may not be a problem.

-Some of this unprofessionalism can be dismissed by establishing a small business checking account in the name of your business.
+Some of this unprofessionalism can be dismissed by establishing a small business checking account in the name of your business—and you can check out our roundup of the leading small business checking accounts for options.
 Many providers will allow you to use an alias for your business or a “doing business as” (DBA).
 However, this will vary by institution.
-For more information, check out our article on the Best Small Business Checking Accounts

 Alternatives to a Sole Proprietorship

-LLCs are the easiest company to form and administer.
-They can be created in most states online in just 5–10 minutes at a cost of $150-$200.
+An LLC is the easiest company to form and administer.
+They can be created in most states online in just 5–10 minutes at a cost of $150 to $200.
 LLCs provide limited liability protection to company owners but also require annual filings, updated member lists, tax filings with K-1s issued to members, and more formal administration.

-Limited Liability Partnerships are only available in many states for use in practicing a licensed profession.
-For tax purposes they are considered pass-through entities, with tax liability being passed on to owners based on their respective ownership stake.
+In many states, such as California, New York, and Nevada, LLPs are only available for use in practicing a licensed profession, such as accountants, architects, and those with legal professions.
+For tax purposes, they are considered pass-through entities, with tax liability being passed onto owners based on their respective ownership stake.

-S-corps are closely-held corporations that are generally treated as pass-throughs but also receive special tax treatment in certain areas.
-For instance, while the IRS does not recognize the right of LLC owners to pay themselves a salary, S-corp owners may pay themselves a salary and deduct that expense from corporate profit.
+An S-corp is a closely-held corporation that is generally treated as a pass-through but also receives special tax treatment in certain areas.
+For instance, while the IRS does not recognize the right of partnerships or sole proprietors to pay themselves a salary, S-corp owners may pay themselves a salary and deduct that expense from corporate profit.